alchemy-fr/Phraseanet-Docs/en/User/Guide/AdministrationSolution.rst

 .. warning::

-    "Setup" allows to deeply modify the installation settings of the application.
-The administrator must pay attention to modifications brought in the proposed forms.
+    As **Setup** allows to modify in deep the settings of the application, administrators must pay attention to modifications made in proposed forms.
+    Faulty settings may cause malfunctions.

 Search engine settings
 ----------------------

-Only for the system administrators in charge of the Phraseanet deployment, this section allows to configure the search engine used by the instance using a graphical interface.
+**Accessible only by Phraseanet administrators**, this section allows to configure the search engine used by the instance using a graphical interface.

 .. seealso::